 Xern, Forn of Augla: 23 Xiven

 Just outside of a relatively old city of stone and wood stood a stout hut made of scrappy planks.
 Tall trees hid the hut from view, kept it in the shadows and out of the sun.
-The only light came from glowing, purple mushrooms, which rose nearly as tall as the canopy and wrapped themselves like vines among the trunks.
-There weren’t any trodden roads to this hut; whoever lived there knew to take a different route every time they returned to avoid making any discernible paths.
+The only light came from glowing, purple mushrooms, which rose nearly as tall as the canopy and wrapped themselves among the trunks like upward vines.
+There weren’t any trodden roads to this hut; whomever lived there knew to take a different route every time they returned to avoid making any discernible paths.

 “Liriata,” she called immediately.
 The woman from the back of the hut twisted around from her woodwork toward the voice.
 “I saw.”